WHOLESALE PRICE INDEX

 Index of Industrial Production (IIP) plunged to (-)0.8% in the month of April,’16 as compared to growth of 0.1% witnessed in March,2016.
-IIP figures are disappointing as they have failed to build any momentum in the past few months.
+IIP figures are disappointing it has have failed to build any momentum in the past few months.

 The decline is mainly contributed due to slowness in Manufacturing, Consumer Goods and Capital Goods Sector.
 As manufacturing sector declined by (-)3.1%, whereas Mining sector grew by 1.4%, while the Electricity Sector grew by 14.6%.
 The Capital Goods fell steeply for the sixth month in a row by (-)24.9% while Consumer Goods Sector too fell by 1.2 %.